FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: FuncPoison

 However, because the function is malicious by design, its output is also adversarial.
 This leads the agent to generate misleading or harmful conclusions—such as claiming no obstacles are present when they actually are.

-\textbf{Manipulating Outputs, Manipulating Agents.} In LLM-based multi-agent systems, each agent’s reasoning is built upon its own outputs and the outputs of prior agents.
+\textbf{Manipulating outputs enables control over agents.} In LLM-based multi-agent systems, each agent’s reasoning is built upon its own outputs and the outputs of prior agents.
 When an agent is deceived into calling a poisoned function, its entire reasoning process is effectively hijacked.
 Since its final output is directly shaped by the function’s return, the agent itself becomes a vehicle for adversarial influence.

 \textbf{From Local Control to Systemic Spread.} This manipulated output is not confined to the attacked agent alone.
 It becomes the input to downstream agents—Memory, Reasoning, Planning—each of which treats the received information as trusted and grounded.
 Consequently, a single poisoned function call can alter the trajectory of the entire system.